podverse/webln-v4v/README.md

 <!-- all-shields/header-badges:END -->

-A library for rendering a basic, draggable UI widget for sending Bitcoin Lightning payments with an LNURL compatible browser extension.
+A library for rendering a UI widget for sending Bitcoin Lightning payments with an LNURL compatible browser extension.

 ## DISCLAIMER 🚨🚨🚨